On this page

 - You cannot be registered as a prospective adoptive parent if you had a previous registration that was cancelled on the grounds that it was improperly obtained.

-- You cannot be registered if a child has, at any time, been removed from your and become the subject of an order made under the Children’s Protection Act 1993, or similar.
+- You cannot be registered if a child has, at any time, been removed from your care and become the subject of an order made under child protection legislation.

 - You cannot be registered if you have been convicted of an offence involving: